vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 In his New Light on a Period in Gupta History Mirashi focused his attention on the verses 4 to 8 and argued that these verses ‘refer to three different strug gles in which Skandagupta was involved’.
 4 Broadly speaking, I have followed Mirashi’s argument, 5 and I would now like to discuss the concluding part of the inscription, verses 8 to 12, in which the immediate reason of the epigraph is given.

-In verse 8, in which Skandagupta’s victory over the H¯uṇas is reported, the twanging sound of a bow is referred to in a simile that is part of Skandagupta’s swagger.
+In verse 8, in which Skandagupta’s victory over the Hūṇas is reported, the twanging sound of a bow is referred to in a simile that is part of Skandagupta’s swagger.
 6 It appears natural that the mentioning of the bow (śārṅga) implies Skandagupta, which would mean that his bow is meant.

 Verse 9 is nearly completely illegible, but a connection is made in it between Skandagupta’s deeds and his father (svapituh.)
 Kumāragupta.
 It should be observed that kīrtti, apparently the first word of a compound, could refer to fame or anything that brings fame, e.g. a temple.